ohscar/rmalloc/doc/paper/steve.rst

 order to retrieve the physical memory address they are locked (throuh ``user_lock``) and the pointer is registered.

 Colormap is 25% of the heap size, such that each 4-byte word maps onto a byte.
 The colormap is initially filled with white (for overhead), with a new operation painted as red and free painted as green.
-The heap is corresondingly filled with ``HEAP_INITIAL`` (``0xDEADBEEF``) initially, and newly created blocks are filled with ``HEAP_ALLOC`` (``0xBEEFBABE``) and blocks that are just about to be freed are filled with ``HEAP_FREE`` (``0xDEADBABE``).
+The heap is correspondingly filled with ``HEAP_INITIAL`` (``0xDEADBEEF``) initially, and newly created blocks are filled with ``HEAP_ALLOC`` (``0xBEEFBABE``) and blocks that are just about to be freed are filled with ``HEAP_FREE`` (``0xDEADBABE``).